TomGalay/Chronicles-of-Elijah/README.md

 # Chronicles-of-Elijah
- turn based game created with js
+turn based game created with js for a college project